afidosstar/sails-hook-swagger/README.md

 ## Sails Integration

-Modify the `config/swagger.js` to look like:
+Create the `config/swagger.js` to look like:

 ```js
 module.exports.swagger = {